txtyash/file-rover/README.md

 ```
 Turn this into an array of strings
 ```
-Now visually select the entire line and press `<leader>q`.
+Now visually select the entire line and press `<leader>s`.

-The above line gets replace with this beautiful array :
+The above line gets replaced with this beautiful array :
 ```
 ["Turn", "this", "into", "an", "array", "of", "strings"]
 ```